OpMonTeam/OpMon-Archive/README.md

 __The current game version is Alpha 0.12.1s.__ Download link: <a href="http://opmon-game.ga/downloads"><img src="https://raw.githubusercontent.com/jlppc/OpMon/master/Resources/Other/version_logo.png" alt="Logo Téléchargement"></a>

-__The next game version will be Alpha 0.13__ : Event improvements, added new characters, and added descriptions on objects
+__The next game version will be Alpha 0.13__ : Event improvements, added characters, and added descriptions on objects __The next game version will be Alpha 0.13.1__: Added descriptions on objects, Map system recreation and code fixes __After : ALpha 0.14__: Added new objects descriptions, new characters (mom, rival) and the start of the story
 * [Look the ROADMAP](https://github.com/jlppc/OpMon/wiki/ROADMAP)
 * [Look the Releases changelog](https://github.com/jlppc/OpMon/wiki/Releases)